karrni/nessus-utility-toolkit/README.md

 ## Configuration

-To use nut, both the Nessus URL and API tokens must be set in the configuration file which is located under `~/.config/nut.conf`.
+To use nut, set the Nessus URL and either user credentials or API tokens in the configuration file which is located under `~/.config/nut.conf`.
 Upon first run, the example config file will be copied to this location.

 The Nessus URL must not contain a path, so for example `https://nessus.local:8834`.